 Have you thought about a transition to an education career after a corporate career?
 Please the time to carefully plan your job search, which will start by identifying why you want to make the career change and what relevant skills you can use in the classroom.

-The first thing one must have is a passion for teaching, in other words, you are making the change for all the right reasons.
+The first thing one must have is a passion for teaching.
+In other words, you are making the change for all the right reasons.
 The passion must be what drives you to consider abandoning a high-paying corporate position.
 It’s a passion for teaching that will see you through the tough days.

-If you have to pay for your training, it may be best to start the training before you leave your corporate job.
+If you have to pay for your training, it may be best to start the training before leaving your corporate job.
 That way, you reduce the chances of falling into financial problems during the transitional period.
 When you get your teacher certification, you can start to look for a job before you leave your current one.

 If you see areas of synergy, these are highlighted on your resume with relevant examples.
 On the other hand, if you notice you fall short on other core teaching skills, then it may be necessary for you to enroll in a professional course that would help you to rectify your weaknesses in that particular area.